 - SMD Policy Document SPD-17 detailing Observers at Review Panels will be followed.
-Observers will not have access to CSR or evaluation materials. - During the Evaluation, all proprietary information that needs to be exchanged between evaluators will be transferred securely via the Remote Evaluation System (RES) website maintained by SOMA, via the NASA Solicitation and Proposal Integrated Review and Evaluation System (NSPIRES), via the NASA SMD's Sharepoint system, via controlled WebEx, via NASA's Box, or via encrypted email, parcel post, fax, or regular mail.
+Observers will not have access to CSR or evaluation materials. - During the Evaluation, all proprietary information that needs to be exchanged between evaluators will be transferred securely via the Remote Evaluation System (RES) website maintained by SOMA, via the NASA Solicitation and Proposal Integrated Review and Evaluation System (NSPIRES), via the NASA SMD's SharePoint system, via NASA's Teams, via controlled WebEx, via NASA's Box, or via encrypted email, parcel post, fax, or regular mail.
 Proprietary information will not be sent via unencrypted email. - Virtual meeting information is confidential.
 The meeting numbers and pass codes are posted in a file on the RES or on NASA Box.
 Participants will be briefed to ensure they do not provide this information to anyone or distribute this information via unencrypted email or text messages. - When the evaluation process is complete, CSR and evaluation materials will be collected from the evaluators and deleted/destroyed.
-Some copies (for archival purposes) will be maintained by the Program Scientist at NASA HQ, and in the SOMA vault.
+Some copies (for archival purposes) will be maintained by the Program Scientist at NASA HQ, and in an SMD archive the SOMA vault.
 Also, all CSR material from the down-selected mission will be provided to the STP Program Office at Goddard Space Flight Center (GSFC).
-All other CSR materials will be destroyed. - Evaluators' electronic and paper evaluation materials will be deleted/destroyed when the evaluation process is complete.
-Archival copies will be maintained in the SOMA vault.
+All other CSR materials will be deleted/destroyed. - Evaluators' electronic and paper evaluation materials will be deleted/destroyed when the evaluation process is complete.
+Archival copies will be maintained in an SMD archive the SOMA vault.